Arrondissements of Paris

 Arrondissement 18 - Butte-Montmartre

 Montmartre, the once bohemian and still village-like district is often inundated with tourists.
-The Sacré-Coeur basilica and the Place du Tertre are the biggest tourist draws.
-Another famous sight here is the Moulin Rouge, located at the border of the 9th arrondissement.
+The Sacré-Coeur Basilica and the Place du Tertre are the biggest tourist draws.
+Another famous sight here is the Moulin Rouge, located near the border of the 9th arrondissement.

 Arrondissement 19 - Buttes-Chaumont